SCPR/kpcc-data-team/data/2015-dwp-claims/readme.md

 * We have 624 total claims in our data.
 253 of them were from the UCLA incident; that's nearly half
 	* 25 claims was second most from an incident (a power outage/failure)
 * Many descriptions mention damage to vehicles and personal property.
 The single largest payout was $41,748.60
+* These are listed as matter number *1033780* in our data

 ## Some odd claims
 Most of these verbatim from description field